Skip to main content

 10. OpenClaw

-OpenClaw is the largest open-source agent framework in existence, with 295,000 GitHub stars.
-The ClawHub marketplace offers over 60,000 skills (as of May 2026), many of which install in under a minute.
+OpenClaw is the largest open-source agent framework in existence, with 378,336 GitHub stars (as of June 2026).
+The ClawHub marketplace offers over 60,000 skills, many of which install in under a minute.

 Unlike Hermes, OpenClaw has a huge ecosystem of pre-built skills for just about every use case.
 Web scraping, PDF analysis, database queries, API integrations, Slack bots, all there.
 At over 124,000 lines of code, OpenClaw is considerably larger than Hermes, which also makes the learning curve steeper.